snakemake/snakemake/docs/snakefiles/rules.rst

 Rule dependencies
 -----------------

-From verion 2.4.8 on, rules can also refer to the output of other rules in the Snakefile, e.g.:
+From version 2.4.8 on, rules can also refer to the output of other rules in the Snakefile, e.g.:

 .. code-block:: python